vsona/RxJava2RetrofitDemo/README.md

-#A Demo with RxJava OkHttp Retrofit
-* pretty code
+#A demo show how to use Retrofit with Rxjava